Harry Redknapp

-Henry James Redknapp (born 2 March 1947) is an English former football manager and player.
-He has previously managed AFC Bournemouth, West Ham United, Portsmouth, Southampton, Tottenham Hotspur, Queens Park Rangers and Birmingham City.
-In his second spell at Portsmouth, he managed the side that won the 2008 FA Cup.
+Henry James Redknapp (born 2 March 1947), is an English former football manager and player.
+He has previously managed AFC Bournemouth, West Ham United, Portsmouth, Southampton, Tottenham Hotspur, Queens Park Rangers, and Birmingham City.

+Redknapp managed Portsmouth to the 2002–03 Division One title, gaining promotion to the Premier League and preserving their top-flight status in the 2003–04 season.
+In his second spell at the club, he managed the side that won the 2008 FA Cup.
 At the conclusion of the 2009–10 season, he guided Tottenham into the UEFA Champions League.
-Redknapp announced his retirement from football management in 2017.

-His son, Jamie Redknapp, played under him at Bournemouth and Southampton.
+His son, Jamie Redknapp, had played for him at Bournemouth and Southampton.
 He is also uncle to Frank Lampard, who played under him at West Ham United.

 Early life

 Redknapp was born in Poplar, London, the only child of Henry Joseph William Redknapp (1922–1996) and Violet May Brown (1924–2001).

-At age eleven, while Redknapp was playing for East London Schools football, he was spotted by Dickie Walker, a Tottenham Hotspur scout.
-From there, Redknapp grew in the Tottenham youth ranks playing at Cheshunt, meeting the likes of Bill Nicholson, Dave Mackay and Danny Blanchflower.
 At age 15, Redknapp moved to West Ham United and played alongside Bobby Moore.
 In a 2008 interview, Redknapp stated as part of a tribute to Tom Finney, "I was a big Arsenal fan as a kid and I remember seeing him play against Tommy Docherty one night."

 After being appointed Tottenham manager later in 2008, Redknapp stressed his Tottenham connections as well, stating:

 I am a big follower of the history of the game and Tottenham have been a great club over the years.
 I followed Tottenham, I trained there as an 11-year-old, 12-year-old so I know the history of the club.
 It is a big, big club.